 How To Build A Sliding Barn Door For Less

 We wanted our door to cover the closet so we could get rid of the existing bi-fold doors like we did in our older daughter’s bedroom.
+First, you’ll need to measure the width of your door.
 The width of our closet is 4′ so we constructed our sliding barn door to be 4′ wide and 7′ tall.

 Tools Needed for DIY Sliding Barn Door: